 Collagen is the most abundant protein found in the body with so many important functions.

 WHAT IS COLLAGEN?

 Collagen is a protein molecule made up of amino acids.
-Its main function in your body is to provide structure in your tissues, which is responsible for skin elasticity, joint and cartilage health.
-It also supports the bone matrix, and hence bone density.
+Collagen’s main function in your body is to provide structure in your tissues.
+It’s responsible for skin elasticity as well as joint and cartilage health.
+It also supports the bone matrix and bone density.

 By the age of 25, collagen production in your body decreases by 1% every year.